-History of Intercultural Exchanges and Study Abroad Programs
+History of Youth for Understanding USA Intercultural Exchanges and Study Abroad Programs and student experiences.

 Through the exchange experience, YFU students gain intercultural understanding, learn mutual respect, and develop a sense of social responsibility.
 Their experience abroad gives them leadership competencies necessary to meet the challenges and benefit from the opportunities of a fast-changing global community.